cnjohnniekwok/word-press-mysql/README.md

 In this repository you will find all the kubernates resources I've create for the  wordpress.
 Here I deploy MySQL database to act as the RDS required for this wordpress servers.

-Since this is a local setup of a kubernates deployment, I only use one variable `var.project` to illustrate the re-reusability, we can change this variable to re-deploy everything to another kubernate cluster as a module.
+Since this is a local setup of a kubernates deployment, I only use one variable `var.project` to illustrate the re-reusability there's 2 other optional variables for HPA usage.
+We can update this variable to re-deploy as a module to another kubernate cluster.
 Usually there will be more such as access key, token, or some other project aspects variable.
 Since this is created for demonstration purpose, I export the `TF_VAR_project` as an local environment variable for terrafrom to read.

 The kubernate resources will deploy in the following sequence:
 1. namespace
 2. presistent_volume_claim & secrets
 3. rds_mysql
 4. wordpress
-5. services
+5. services & horizontal_pod_autoscaler

-### Secrets
+## Secrets
 To further automate Wordpress & Mysql database initial configuration, I have an option to assign `WORDPRESS.*` and `MYSQL.*` environment variables to store the database credentials.

 I use `random_password` to generate random string for `db_username` and `db_password`.
 Putting them in a k8s secrets and pass it as environment variables for both deployments (mysql & wordpress).
 Avoiding plain text secret being expose in the tf plan.